LagomorphAI/lagomorph_docs/unity.md

 ### 5. Import to Project

-Import your chosen model directly into your Unreal Engine project.
+Import your chosen model directly into your Unity project.
 The asset will appear in your Content Browser, ready to be placed in your scenes.

 ### 6. Iterate and Refine